ARION

 Trina turned back to the mayor and stepped down from the dais so he could field these inevitable questions.

 Dr. Kate took his place on the dais and read from her tablet.
 “At the most, we could start the process on ten at a time here in this building where we have more room instead of the Sori dome, but no more than that due to limited resources.
-With each renovation period at six weeks, in order to put everyone through the process, it would take approximately fourteen months until we’re all human again.”
+With each renovation period at six weeks, in order to put everyone through the process, it would take approximately fourteen months until every one of us are human again.”

-Ken stepped up on the platform and held up a hand.
-“Yes, and that is a best case scenario, folks.
+Ken stepped back up on the platform and held up a hand.
+“Yes, and that is a best-case scenario, folks.
 This means that when we are sure enough about Trina’s renovation that we can start putting you through it, some of you will have to wait your turn and continue your routines.
-You’ve been a bunch of animals for six months, you can go another six to fourteen to have your humanity back.
+You’ve been a bunch of animals for six months; you can go another six to fourteen to have your humanity back.
 To be fair, the command team has agreed to wait until last to go through it ourselves, but you must all be patient!”

 The mayor went on to field more questions that were similar in context, but Trina had already heard the command team discuss all of this.
 She motioned to Kate to come down off the dais and quietly asked if they could leave.
 The two of them slipped out through the kitchen while Ken retained the focus of the discussion.

 Once they were out the back of the building, Kate turned to Trina.
-“We still don’t have enough houses or apartments constructed for everyone, but I’m sure we can find one if you would rather live there than back in the tent city.
+“We still don’t have enough houses or apartments constructed for everyone, but I’m sure we can find one if you would rather live there than back in a tent on a cot.
 You’re a celebrity now.”

 Trina looked off across the beginnings of the town and shrugged her shoulders.
 “I rather thought I would be going back to my jail cell,” she replied quietly.
 “After all, I’m still guilty of my crime.”